 VerveTronics Case Studies / Solutions

-We worked European Tier-1 for Electronics Power Steering & Vehicle Control unit as per ISO 26262 / IEC 61508 ASIL-D / SIL3 for end to end concept to certification support for their premium passenger car application
+We worked European OEM for Electronics Power Management Unit as per DO-178C/ DO 254 for end to end concept to certification support for UAV system.

 VerveTronics Role: